scipy/scipy_doctest/README.md

 - `pytest-doctestplus` plugin from the `AstroPy` project has similar goals.
   The package is well established and widely used.
-From a user perspective, main differences are: (i) `pytest-doctestplus` is more sensitive to formatting, including whitespace---thus if numpy tweaks its output formatting, doctests may start failing; (ii) there is still a need for `# doctest: +FLOAT_CMP` directives.
+From a user perspective, main differences are: (i) `pytest-doctestplus` is more sensitive to formatting, including whitespace; (ii) there is still a need for `# doctest: +FLOAT_CMP` directives.

+  This project takes a slightly different approach: we strive to make numeric comparisons whitespace insensitive and automatic, without a need for explicit markup.
+For rare cases which require additional configuration, we either keep it in the tool (thus out of reader-visible docstrings), or provide human-readable markers (hence `# may vary` not `# doctest +SKIP`).
-  This project takes a different approach: in addition to plugging into `pytest`, we closely follow the `doctest` API and implementation, which are naturally way more stable then `pytest`.
+  Furthermore, in addition to plugging into `pytest`, we provide an API layer which closely follows the `doctest` API.
+Essentially all aspects of doctesting are user-configurable.

+- `xdoctest` package relies on a deeper rewrite of the standard-library `doctest` functionality, and uses an AST-based analysis to parse code examples out of docstrings.

 - `NumPy` and `SciPy` were using modified doctesting in their `refguide-check` utilities.
   These utilities are tightly coupled to their libraries, and have been reported